-37. Security
+32. Security

-The boarding house is locked during the night for the students' safety and security.
-In addition, the doors to Pearson House all have security codes.
+The boarding houses are locked during the night for the students' safety and security.
 Safety is our main concern and so the fewer people who know the codes to the doors, the more secure the students will be.
 The woods are out of bounds to all students unless they are accompanied by an adult member of staff.
 If you see someone you don't recognise acting suspiciously around the house, tell a member of staff immediately.

-38. Signing In and Out
+33. Signing In and Out

-There is a signing in and out book on the landing outside dorms one, two and three.
-Students must fill it in legibly, appropriately and in person, whenever they go out or come in (apart from going to meals and to lessons).
-This is a way of letting the house staff know where they are in case of an emergency (such as a fire) and helps students develop their sense of independence and responsibility.
+Students must complete the signing in and out register legibly, appropriately and in person, whenever they go out or come in (apart from going to meals and to lessons).
+This is a way of letting the house staff know where they are in case of an emergency such as a fire and helps students develop their sense of independence and responsibility.